FOUR OR MORE PLANETS IN A HOUSE OR A SIGN

-A stellium occurs when 4 or more planets fall in a House.
-This configuration creates too much energy coming into the activities and affairs of that House.
-It generates obsessive energy.
-The individual becomes obsessively focused with the activities of that House.
-The affairs of that House take up all of the energies of the individual.
+Yes, a Stellium portends talent in its House and Sign activities but the affairs of that House take up all of the energies of the individual.
 It is essential that the individual GET OUT OF THAT HOUSE by going to the opposite House.
 A stellium likes an opposition to it.
 The opposition makes the individual clearly aware that there is a choice whereas a stellium without an opposition can get trapped more easily in the congested House.

-When 4 or more planets fall in the 1st House, so many energies are coming into the personality segment that the individual can change from one day to the next.
+1st HOUSE: When 4 or more planets fall in the 1st House, so many energies are coming into the personality segment that the individual can change from one day to the next.
 This can cause physical disabilities.
 If the individual cannot control the energies of all of the planets, they become too strong.
 Lessons in patience and self-control are needed.
 Since self-centeredness can become a problem, working through partnerships and 7th House matters such as counseling or consultant work can be helpful.
 A partner or other people, such as clients, can balance the personality by drawing the energy, the focus, away from the individual’s own personality.
-One young man with a stellium in Libra was excessive self-conscious.
+One young man with a stellium in Libra was excessively self-conscious.
 He did not like the focus to be on himself.
 He submerges his identity with others.
 He went into the most dangerous brand of the Israeli army.
 His mother commented that “You cannot say anything to him.
 He is sensitive to any criticism (self-absorbed).”
 His attitude is “What’s wrong with me?!!”

-NOTE: Lyndon Johnson had a stellium in Virgo with Leo rising.
+Lyndon Johnson had a stellium in Virgo with Leo rising.
 He was a very arrogant man but he accomplished great things when he took the focus away from himself and obsessed upon human rights issues.

-Too much energy in the 2nd House is not good for finances, even though these people can do well salary-wise.
+2nd HOUSE: Too much energy in the 2nd House is not good for finances, even though these people can do well salary-wise.
 With too many energies, too many choices, the financial reins should be given to a partner, a financial consultant – letting go of attachments to the physical is essential here!
 These people can get so wrapped up in managing their own possessions and finances that these things rule their lives.
 Any little transit from Mars or, worse yet, an outer planet, will cause chaos in the area of finances and possessions.
 This, in turn, can affect the health.
 One client had real estate holdings around the country and he wrote a book.
 He would not release the energy to an agent – he was promoting the book himself and he traveled around the country trying to sell his properties.
 He exhausted himself holding on to everything.

 A friend with that unpleasant outer planet stellium in Leo (late 1940s) says that she is always being sucked into financial crises.

-Many planets here can produce a “mental collector” with all sorts of ideas and mental interests.
+3rd HOUSE: Many planets here can produce a “mental collector” with all sorts of ideas and mental interests.
 Too much energy here can short-circuit the mind so that it does not feel comfortable in literary areas – too many choices.
 They find it hard to relax mentally.
 The mental energy should be thrown into the 9th House wherein knowledge is shared and theories and concepts are developed from what is acquired mentally.
 There is a potential for consciousness expansion.
 Formal education is essential here.